-While skin cancer is more common in people with lighter skin, it can also affect people with dark skin — and it’s often found in later, deadlier stages.
+While skin cancer is more common in people with lighter skin, it can also affect people with dark skin — and it’s often found in later stages when it’s harder to treat.

-“Skin cancer affects people of all skin types," says Vidya Shivakumar, MD, a dermatologist at RUSH.
+“Skin cancer affects people of all skin types," says Vidya Shivakumar, MD, a dermatologist at RUSH MD Anderson Cancer Center.
 “In people with dark skin, including Black and South Asian people, squamous cell carcinoma is the most common type of skin cancer.
 Hispanic and other Asian populations most commonly develop basal cell carcinoma.”

 It’s important for people of any skin color to take skin cancer seriously and know how to reduce their risks.
 Here are some words of advice for people with darker skin.